-- THOUGHT LEADERSHIP
+- THOUGHT LEADERSHIP FEBRUARY 2021

-JANUARY 2021

 FINTECH IN 2021: FIVE TRENDS TO WATCH

 The COVID-19 crisis has brought technology to the fore in the financial sector and beyond, with businesses seeing two or three years' progress compressed into two or three months.
 What does this mean for fintech globally in 2021?

 Evolving risks for AI and data use

 Global regulators continue to publish guidance and recommendations, with Al-specific legislation already in effect in some jurisdictions and expected in the EU during 2021.

+What's next?

 - Data use by financial institutions and tech companies, including algorithmic decision-making, will continue to face scrutiny from regulators, affected individuals and privacy organisations.
 There will also be an increased antitrust enforcement focus on businesses using Al and data. - 2021 will see several class actions and other claims relating to the use of personal data, with courts exploring class membership and measures of compensation.
 Claims arising from using or sharing data to tackle COVID-19 are also likely. - Public trust and scrutiny have been identified by governments, regulators and industry bodies globally as a priority.
 Firms will need to focus on consumer impact and to use AI-based tools designed with a particular type of consumer in mind to avoid censure.
 For more, watch our international expert panel discussions on Explaining Al and algorithms and Global data claims or read our briefings: Data Collective Actions and Data Litigation: A Toolkit for Defendants.
+Payments There was a renewed focus on the payments sector and its regulation in 2020.
+COVID-19's impact on spending habits and the Wirecard scandal were just two of the contributing factors.
+What's next?